-Underlying Exposure Identifiers

-IVAL3 and IVAL4
+Underlying Exposure Identifiers IVAL3 and IVAL4 Date of first publication: 28 May 2020

 Q5.13.5 Are there any requirements to the generation of the underlying exposure identifiers in IVAL3 and IVAL4?

 A5.13.5 While, the RTS on disclosure does not set requirements to the development of the identifier of an Underlying Exposure within an ABCP transaction, ESMA recommends the following formula: Unique Identifier - ABCP Transaction (IVAL2; IVAN2; IVAR1) + Underlying exposure type (IVAL5).
 For information about the unique identifier of an ABCP Transaction see Q5.1.8.